CryptoGurujiOG/Nesa-Node-Run-Guide/README.md

 - Click on Profile icon
 - Select Access Tokens
 - Click Create new token
-- Enter Token name: like Nesa Node etc
+- Enter Token name: like Nesa Node, etc
 - Scroll down and click Create token
 - Copy and save your Access Token